Malawi ex-president takes clear lead in vote-count, results show

 Results declared so far indicate that Mutharika has won in areas known to be Chakwera strongholds, including the capital, Lilongwe, and Nkhotakota.

-But Chakwera’s camp remains hopeful that once results are declared from other areas, his vote will increase, forcing a run-off.
+But Chakwera’s camp has not given up, saying that once results are declared from other areas, his vote will increase and he could force a run-off.

-A candidate needs more than 50% of the vote to be declared the winner of last week’s election.
+A candidate needs more than 50% of the vote to be declared the winner, with Malawians eagerly awaiting the final result from last Tuesday’s election.

-The Malawi Electoral Commission has until the end of Wednesday to announce the final result.
+The Malawi Electoral Commission has until the end of Wednesday to announce it.

 At least two of the 12 districts still to declare results have a large number of registered voters, and Chakwera’s camp believes he will do well there.
 These includes rural areas around Lilongwe and Dedza.